Candy Jim Taylor: Biography

 A disciplinarian and a master strategist, as manager Taylor led the St. Louis Stars to contention in the Negro National League, which coincided with the decision to match first half and second half champions for a Championship Series, starting in 1925 (his third and final season in his first stint).
 That year, his team won the second half of the season and won the right to be matched against the Kansas City Monarchs.
 They lost that series four to three.
 Taylor returned in 1927 to St. Louis and managed them to their first championship in 1928, doing so over the Chicago American Giants five games to four in the Championship Series.

 The Great Depression took its toll on the economics of the game, and while managing the 1933 Richmond All-Stars, Taylor was forced to sell the team bus, and later had to send the players home.

 In 1943 Taylor took over as manager for the Homestead Grays, which had been led by player-manager Vic Harris.
 After having won the NNL title for the previous three seasons, the Grays were tasked to try and win it again for the right to advance to the newly created second incarnation of the Negro World Series title.
 They succeeded in winning the pennant and the World Series, for which they would repeat their success again the following year.
+Taylor managed in baseball until his death, which involved another stint as manager of the Chicago American Giants from 1945 to 1947.
+In 27 seasons, he managed eleven teams to a winning record, which saw him win three pennants and finish in second four times.
+He went 17–17 in postseason games.

 Death and legacy

 Taylor died at age 64 of a heart attack in Chicago and was interred in the Burr Oak Cemetery, Alsip, Illinois.
 He was buried in an unmarked grave which remained that way for nearly 54 years, until the Negro Leagues Baseball Grave Marker Project raised funds for a proper headstone in 2004.

 Taylor managed a variety of black baseball legends in four decades that ranged from Cool Papa Bell to Josh Gibson to Vic Harris while being selected to coach in the East-West All Star Game four times.
+He has the most wins for all managers in the Negro League era.